• Skip to primary navigation

 Bulgur is the instant rice of wheat.
 It's made from cracked whole grain wheat berries that are partially cooked and then dried.
 Since it is precooked, it can be rehydrated in just 10 minutes, making it a faster option on a busy day than wheat berries, regular cracked wheat, or rice.

-We can do one better!
-You can make it vegan by simply replacing the chicken broth with vegetable broth.
+You can easily make this stew vegan by simply replacing the chicken broth with vegetable broth!

 Stew in a small bowl, with a spoon engraved with "Lentils" sticking out the middle.